JunyeolRyu/JunyeolRyu.github.io/about.md

 **Welcome, my name is Junyeol Ryu.**

-<span style="color: #0066cc">I'm a 5th-year Ph.D. student in Economics at the University of Oklahoma.</span>
 I'm a 5th-year Ph.D. student in Economics at the University of Oklahoma.
 I'm specializing in IO, Energy & Environment Economics, and Applied Microeconomics.